mahtin/tinyGS-antenna-map/README.md

 # tinyGS-antenna-map
 This is the antenna performance plotted from [tinyGS](https://tinygs.com) reception data.
 See their [repository](https://github.com/G4lile0/tinyGS).

+The code produces a plot that provides Azimuth and Elevation information showing the location in the sky, based on the observer/station, where the satellite reception is successful and packets are uploaded to TinyGS.

 ![W6LHI 433Mhhz 2](/doc/images/W6LHI_433Mhz_2.png?raw=true "W6LHI 433Mhhz 2")

-The plot provides Azimuth and Elevation information showing the places in the sky, based on the observer/station, where the most satellite reception happens.
-Darker means more reception.
+Darker quadrants mean more reception.
 Individual packets received are the black dots.
-CRC Errors are shown as red dots.
+Packets received with CRC Errors are shown as red dots.

 The center of the circle is exactly vertical from the observer/station.
 The edge of the circle is the horizon (well, kinda!).

-For example, if you had just a simple horizontal dipole, then you would see a bias in the data towards the higher reception direction (90 degrees to the dipole).
+For example, if you operate with a simple horizontal dipole, then you would see a bias in the data towards the higher reception direction (90 degrees from the dipole length).
-If you have a tracking antenna then you should see a very spread out reception.
+If you have a Al/Ez tracking antenna then you should see a very broad reception map.

-The program will display on the desktop if it is run in that environment.
+The program will display the plot on the desktop if it is run in that environment.
 If you want a CLI process, then look at the `-o` flag below.
-The program uses `Matplotlib` and the INSTALL instructions are included.
+The program uses `Matplotlib` and the install instructions are included - follow them carefully.
+All instructions are for Debian (and tested on a R.Pi).
+This code should work on other systems.
 Any problems? - please use GitHub issues.

 ## Install

-### Install code from GitHub
+### Download and install code from GitHub

-The best copy of this code is on GitHub.
+The best copy of this code is always on GitHub.

-If you need the `git` command (you will):
+If you need the `git` command (and you will) do this part first:

 ```bash
 $ sudo apt-get install -y git